 Naveen Gavini joined Pinterest when the company was just a startup with 10 people.
 Now, Pinterest is a public company with a market capitalization of $35 billion, over 2,000 employees, and almost half a billion monthly active users.
 And at a time when much of social media is associated with negativity, the social curation and visual discovery platform has committed to staying true to being the “last positive corner of the internet.”

-It’s a lofty and challenging goal for any company—especially during a period when negativity continues to dominate the news cycle, and in turn, the internet.
-Luckily, the company has established goal setting processes that allow them to stay true to their commitment.
+It’s a lofty and challenging goal for any company — especially during a period when negativity continues to dominate the news cycle, and in turn, the internet.
+Luckily, the company has established goal-setting processes that allow them to stay true to their commitment.
 Part of that involves setting both quantitative and qualitative goals, which Gavini realized during the company’s journey.
 (You can see the result in Naveen’s OKR template on Coda.)
-While Pinterest adopted OKRs “pretty early on,” Gavini admitted that the company fell into a common trap at the beginning by prioritizing numbers and metrics.
+While Pinterest adopted Objectives and Key Results (OKRs) “pretty early on,” Gavini admitted that the company fell into a common trap at the beginning by prioritizing numbers and metrics.

 Cascading OKRs down through the organization